openshift-labs/learn-katacoda/intro-openshift/resource-objects/02-resource-object-types.md

 ``oc get routes``{{execute}}

-For the application you have deployed, you should be see something like:
+For the application you have deployed, you should see something like:

 ```
 NAME       HOST/PORT                                                            PATH      SERVICES   PORT       TERMINATION